Elite college strategy for

 A woman sitting on a cushioned armchair near a window with blinds, holding an open notebook and a pen, with sunlight filtering through the blinds.
 There is a small round wooden side table next to her with a framed photograph, a stack of books, a teacup, and a candle.
 Behind her, there are bookshelves filled with books and decorative items.
 The scene appears warm and cozy, suggesting a moment of reflection or planning.

-WHY HIGH-INCOME BLACK EXECUTIVES TRUST us
+WHY Professional BLACK EXECUTIVES TRUST us

 They don’t need more tutors.
 They need translation.
 They know their child’s potential isn’t the issue — access is.
 They’re tired of “programs” that look good on paper but produce no leverage.